 Colin McBean is a communications leader with nearly 20 years of experience building brands and reputations for corporations, products and causes in global markets.
 Most recently, Colin led brand and corporate identity for Baxalta, a $6 billion biotech spinoff from Baxter.
 In this role, he oversaw all aspects of corporate branding, reputation communications and citizenship/sustainability.

-Before Baxalta, Colin spent nearly eight years at Abbott with roles in external communications, reputation management and content marketing, and led Abbott’s brand transformation after the separation of its pharmaceutical business (AbbVie).
+Before Baxalta, Colin spent nearly eight years at Abbott with roles in external communications, reputation management and content marketing, and led Abbott’s brand-transformation content strategy and operations after the separation of its pharmaceutical business (AbbVie).
 He has worked for Chrysler on the agency side and in-house, leading policy communications strategy for the company’s technology, energy, healthcare, and international trade initiatives.
 Colin has a BA from Indiana University and a Master’s in Integrated Marketing Communications from Medill at Northwestern University.

 Colin will co-present at Brand Smart with Sherry Duda.